symfoni/brreg-docs/source/includes/_intro.md

 ### Block explorer

 * Service that allows a view into what is happening on the blockchain
-* Link in menu to the left
+* Link in the menu to the left

 ### Blockchain